Frequently Asked Questions

 How can the Research Innovation Office help me?

 We can help you with protecting your intellectual property, growing your business, connecting with industry and communicating your work.

 What is intellectual property?

 Intellectual property is a work or invention that you have the rights to and can apply to receive a patent, copyright, trademark or other for.
 At the Research Innovation Office, intellectual property is typically a result of research done at the University of Guelph.
-You can learn more about the University’s intellectual property policy here, often signed by the Research Innovation Office on behalf of the University.
+You can learn more about the University’s intellectual property policy by visiting the Office of Research Intellectual Property Policy page, often signed by the Research Innovation Office on behalf of the University.

 What is the Research Innovation Office?

 The Research Innovation Office is a service hub for turning an idea, innovation or invention into reality.
 We have the people, resources and tools to help you create, collaborate and commercialize research for your benefit and that of the community, government and industry.
 Learn more about what we do.